arvid220u/GsTwitterBot/README.md

 Has only been tested to work on python 3.2

+## Dependencies

+Currently relies on [Twython](https://github.com/ryanmcgrath/twython) for connecting to the Twitter APIs in an effortless way.

 ## Project status
 * GsTwitterBot is actively developed by @ArVID220u as a side project, irregularly.
 * GsTwitterBot is not in a release-state yet.
 This means that there are many unstable commits in-between the stable ones.
 Stable versions may be marked as 'stable' in the commit message.
 GsTwitterBot will, sometime in the future, be release-ready.